 The answer lies in the western United States, not the west of Ireland.
 A travel writer, Stanton Delaplane, brought the recipe back from Foynes to the Buena Vista Hotel in San Francisco.

-The chef there had little success preventing the cool cream from sinking and making the coffee a murky brown, creamy mess.
+The chef had little success preventing the cool cream from sinking and making the coffee a murky brown, creamy mess.

 The Buena Vista Cafe came looking for Joe Sheridan in Ireland where they found him at the newly opened Shannon Airport.
-Joe moved to San Francisco where he perfected the Irish Coffee and the drink gained international fame.

 And the lesson of this story is that a classic Irish Coffee is not easy to make.
 In fact, a good Irish coffee is very hard to find.
 I have even heard it rebuked as an awful drink.